The Nancy Drew Files: Television adaptation

 The 1995 television adaption, Nancy Drew, was based on The Nancy Drew Files.
 The adaption had very little to do with The Nancy Drew Files series, other than its modern and trendy setting, more mature themes, and Nancy and Ned's relationship issues.
-The series featured a college-aged Nancy, who moved to New York City, to attend college and live with Bess (who was an advice columnist) and George (a mail carrier, and amateur filmmaker).
+The series featured a college-aged Nancy, who moved to New York City, to attend college and live with Bess (who was an advice columnist) and George (a mail carrier and an amateur filmmaker).
 The series was produced by Canadian production company Nelvana, and filmed in Toronto (with an arc in Paris).

 The series' stars — Tracy Ryan, Jhene Erwin, and Joy Tanner — were featured on the covers of the books, which were promotional stills of the television series.
 The promotion began on the 112th book, For Love or Money, and continued until book 119, Against The Rules.
 Ironically, For Love or Money was released the month the last episode of the series aired.
 By the time the books stopped the promotion, the television series had been cancelled for over a year (and in another twist of irony, The Nancy Drew Files would also be cancelled that same year).